 - Asks questions for information

 - Defines objects for their use “You drink out of a cup”

 If My Child Is a Late Talker, What Can I Do?

 If you think your child might have a speech or language development concern, please contact us so we can do an assessment.
-Nicole at Strategies for Success is a certified speech language pathologist.
+Here at Strategies for Success, we are certified, speech-language pathologists that specialize in language development.
 If an evaluation is done and we find your child shows signs of being a late talker, we can strategize to develop an individualized therapy plan for your child.